AbertayHackers/gitbook-wiki/help-guides/networking/subnetting.md

 *By [Isaac](../../members/isaac.md)*

-Subnetting is the process of logically subdividing a network into one or more "subnets"
+Subnetting is the process of logically subdividing a network into one or more "sub-networks"

 I will be using this [really good video on the subject](https://www.youtube.com/watch?v=ecCuyq-Wprc) as a guide, as learning this in a classroom environment can get quite tricky and pretty complicated.